Program Overview

 If you would like to teach courses that are fully online, you may enroll in Instructional and Development Training with MTSUOnline.
 Click here for more information on how to access the required self-registered training course.
 The first time you teach a fully online course, you are required to use the pre-approved D2L shell.

-• ENGL 1020: unless you contact Jayrah Trapp to opt out, students in ENGL 1020 courses will be required to purchase the GEM: Gen Ed Magazine from the Phillips Book Store (here), but will primarily depend on the The Ask: A More Beautiful Question, the free ENGL 1020 OER, for critical readings and pedagogical resources.
+• ENGL 1020: Instruction will primarily depend on the The Ask: A More Beautiful Question, the free ENGL 1020 OER, for critical readings and pedagogical resources.

-• ENGL 2020/2030: textbooks for literature courses must be ordered by the teaching professors.
-Check with Jayrah Trapp for sample desk copies of anthologies for ENGL 2030.
+Check with Jayrah Trapp for questions about ordering alternate texts for your course or for sample desk copies of anthologies for ENGL 2030.

 License